Marxist–Leninist Communist Party (Turkey): Organisation

-The youth wing of MLKP is called the Communist Youth Organization (Komünist Gençlik Örgütü in Turkish, abbreviated as KGÖ).
+The youth wing of MLKP is called the Communist Youth Organization (Komünist Gençlik Örgütü, abbreviated as KGÖ).

-MLKP maintains an armed wing named Armed Forces of the Poor and the Oppressed (Fakirlerin ve Ezilenlerin Silahlı Kuvvetleri in Turkish, abbreviated as FESK).
+MLKP maintains an armed wing named Armed Forces of the Poor and the Oppressed (Fakirlerin ve Ezilenlerin Silahlı Kuvvetleri, abbreviated as FESK).
 The group had international exposure at the Hilton Istanbul Bosphorus bombing prior to 2004 Istanbul summit where four people were killed.
 In April 2015, it was announced that MLKP founded a permanent military training centre in PKK-controlled areas of the Iraqi Kurdistan.
-In July 2015, they attempted bomb attack on Star Media Group (Turkey).
+In July 2015, they attempted a bomb attack on Star Media Group.

-The organisation has had three periodicals: Atılım (The Leap) (or Yeni Atılım (The New Leap)), a daily news bulletin, Partinin Sesi (The Voice of the Party), an institutional publication and Teoride Doğrultu (The Direction in Theory), a theoretical-political journal).
+The organisation has had three periodicals: Atılım (The Leap) (or Yeni Atılım, The New Leap), a daily news bulletin; Partinin Sesi (The Voice of the Party), an institutional publication; and Teoride Doğrultu (The Direction in Theory), a theoretical-political journal.
 The 26th and last issue of Teoride Doğrultu was published in 2006.

 Human resources

-A study carried out by the Counter-Terrorism and Operations Department of General Directorate of Security over a sample of files about people convicted of being a terrorist under Turkish laws including 826 militants from the organisation and the three other currently active left-wing organisations (see reference 1) 65% of the members are aged 14 to 25, 16.8% 25 to 30 and 17.5% are older than 30.
+A study carried out by the Counter-Terrorism and Operations Department of General Directorate of Security over a sample of files about people convicted of being a terrorist under Turkish laws including 826 militants from the organisation and the three other currently active left-wing organisations 65% of the members are aged 14 to 25, 16.8% 25 to 30 and 17.5% are older than 30.
 University graduates make up 20.4% of the members, high school graduates 33.5%, secondary school graduates 14%, primary school graduates 29.9% and illiterates 1.9% (while they have no sampled literate non-graduate members).